 - Software development for the Alabama Water Institute – We are working with the Alabama Water Institute to develop software for data analytics, water modeling, and machine learning.
 We are using Django and the Tethys platform for this work.

 - Image classification for 2D materials – In this project, working with Dr. Kasra Momeni, we have developed a deep learning (convolutional neural network) model for multi-label image classification of 2D materials.
 The model classifies pressure and flow velocity from an image database (comprising of 8156 images) obtained from performing multiscale simulations of 2D materials.
 The developed CNN model demonstrated excellent performance with a classification accuracy of 86% and hamming loss of 15%.

 - Basic app development – We have worked with the School of Social Work to build mobile apps in support of various research projects.
 Available apps include:

 - TreatmentFinder (Android, iOS) – helps people locate substance use and mental health treatment anywhere in Alabama

-- GROW-AL (under development) – a web app that uses geolocation and user preferences to provide tailored information to healthcare providers and community members about Opioid Use Disorder
+- GROW-AL (under development) – a progressive web app built with React and Firebase that uses geolocation (via the Google Maps API) to provide tailored information to healthcare providers and community members about Opioid Use Disorder

 - RideShare (under development) – a web app to help people in rural communities find transportation to medical appointments